kamilon50/WMF-Mobile-Redirector/README.md

 =====================
 <a href="http://mobiledetect.net/" target="_blank">PHP Mobile Detect</a>

-Licence
+License
 =====================
-MIT Licenced.
+MIT Licensed.
 Please link back when you use.